Flomentum-Solutions/capacitor-health-extended/README.md

 Google Health Connect.
 The plugin requires **Node.js 22+** and is compatible with **Capacitor 8**.
-For iOS the plugin ships a **Swift Package Manager** distribution (Capacitor 8 default), while the CocoaPods spec `FlomentumSolutionsCapacitorHealthExtended` remains for legacy projects.
+For iOS the plugin ships a **Swift Package Manager** distribution (Capacitor 8 default), while the CocoaPods spec `FlomentumsolutionsCapacitorHealthExtended` remains for legacy projects.

 ## Thanks and attribution